grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/java-span-profiles.md

 To start collecting Span Profiles for your Java application, you need to include [otel-profiling-java](https://github.com/pyroscope-io/otel-profiling-java) as an extension to your application.

-Let's assume you have this sample application docker image:
+Assuming you have this sample application Docker image:

 ```Dockerfile
 # [...]